yiisoft/yii2/docs/guide/db-active-record.md

 ## Optimistic Locks <span id="optimistic-locks"></span>

-Optimistic locking allows multiple users to access the same record for edits and avoids potential conflicts.
-For example, when a user attempts to save the record upon some staled data (because another user has modified the data), a [[\yii\db\StaleObjectException]] exception will be thrown, and the update or deletion is skipped.

-Optimistic locking is only supported by `update()` and `delete()` methods and isn't used by default.
+Optimistic locking is a way to prevent conflicts that may occur when a single row of data is being updated by multiple users.
+For example, both user A and user B are editing the same wiki article at the same time.
+After user A saves his edits, user B clicks on the "Save" button in an attempt to save his edits as well.
+Because user B was actually working on an outdated version of the article, it would be desirable to have a way to prevent him from saving the article and show him some hint message.

+Optimistic locking solves the above problem by using a column to record the version number of each row.
+When a row is being saved with an outdated version number, a [[yii\db\StaleObjectException]] exception will be thrown, which prevents the row from being saved.
+Optimistic locking is only supported when you update or delete an existing row of data using [[yii\db\ActiveRecord::update()]] or [[yii\db\ActiveRecord::delete()]], respectively.

-To use Optimistic locking:
+To use optimistic locking,

 1. Create a column to store the version number of each row.
 The column type should be `BIGINT DEFAULT 0`.
    Override the `optimisticLock()` method to return the name of this column.